Basic Babel and OSPF combination

 Without dynamic protocols, all routes would need to be filled manually and statically.

-Startup configurations are taken from Example 1.
+Startup configurations are taken from first example.
 See the required changes below.
 It is required to change RipEX_A and RipEX_D settings only.

 Add a 2nd IP/Mask to the “bridge” Ethernet interface.
 A new 192.168.100.1/24 IP address will be used for Ethernet connection to RipEX_D and OSPF.
 You could also detach a particular ETH port and assign this IP to this designated port.